AndreasW-AT/laras-compass/README.md

 * **Normal Market Conditions:** The Core grows steadily, capturing general market returns.
 The Satellite functions as an accelerator, capitalizing on established, persistent macroeconomic trends.
 * **Crisis Scenarios (Market Crashes):**
-  * The Core temporarily depreciates but is buffered by the uncorrelated Gold and Bond allocations.
-In extreme drawdown events (> 20 %), the SMA200 protection protocol activates to preserve the capital base.
+  * The Core temporarily depreciates but is buffered by the inverse correlation of Government Bonds and the non-correlated Gold allocation.
+During sustained market downtrends (Price < SMA200d/SMA10M), the core switches into the Accelerated Accumulation Protocol, aggressively funneling all new capital inflows into equities to lower the average cost basis.
   * The Satellite rapidly cuts exposure via its high-sensitivity 1-month weighting and absolute momentum filters, moving completely into money market instruments or cash to preserve capital for re-entry at the systemic bottom.

 ---